AgenaTrader/AgenaScript-documentation/sources/keywords.md

 Each data series contains a **Set()**, **Reset()** and **ContainsValue()** method.
 With Set(value) or Set(int barsAgo, value) you can place values into the data series for the current position, or in this case into the barsAgo position.
 With Reset() or Reset(int barsAgo) you can delete a value from the data series for the current position or for the barsAgo position.
 This has the result that no valid value exists at this position any more.
 Programming with the help of the reset method can simplify otherwise complex logic.
-This is especially true for Boolean series, where only “true” or “false” values can be included.
+This is especially true for Boolean series, where only "true" or "false" values can be included.
 The ContainsValue() checks whether a data series has a value for a specific position.

 ### Information about Data Types